rossdr/Venus-Lander/README.md

 The Lander, in Sullivan's original code, was a "Lunar" lander.
 But as you will see, at heart it is not.
 There is sound, which few known moons should carry; but also, we get sky (the land is black against it) and terminal-velocity.
 Sullivan's colorset had green as the background.
 He could have used red like Mars but chose against it; he also wasn't keen on blue.
 So he named his game "Venus Lander" on submission to the magazine.

 This conversion uses a custom parser to handle the "Logo" pattern of Color Computer's DRAW command.
 One could just as well run the code in the Xroar emulator, saving the bitmaps.
 But at 256x192, I didn't think it mattered.
+This also includes a replacement for PAINT, <a href='https://simpledevcode.wordpress.com/2015/12/29/flood-fill-algorithm-using-c-net/'>Karim Oumghar</a>'s flood-fill.

 I did not however use a music parser.
 Some such parsers are floating around, e.g. for the Commodore; but I have not yet found a good one for CoCo.
 I ran those sounds in Xroar and held a microphone to the speaker; I then resaved that noise as WAV.
 In my opinion Xroar should allow some native output to FLAC; in my further opinion, Visual Studio should support FLAC as-well-as-but-preferably-instead-of WAV.
 Pardon the rant.